 This post was originally published on November 13, 2015.
 Due to the Covid-19 pandemic, the topic of communicating organizational change has become very timely, so we have updated the post slightly.
 If you are struggling with changes in your organization, or how to communicate them, please take advantage of our free one-hour consultations, we’re here to help.
-For more about change management, please download our e-book, Change Management: The Role of Strategic Communication.
+For more about change management, please download our e-book, Change Management: The Role of Strategic Communication, below.

 In a previous blog post, we looked at how individuals and organizations work through change as a result of disruptions in the workplace.
 In this article, we walk you through a fictional case study.
 Imagine Bayside Community Libraries.

 Bayside Community Libraries is a network of local libraries that has experienced tremendous change in the past decade.
 As e-readers including Kindles and iPads have become more widespread among the general public, Bayside has seen a stark decline in its customer base, and rapidly changing consumer needs overall.

 With less demand for Bayside’s traditional hard copy publications and a resulting difficulty justifying the existence of three libraries in the network, the Board of Directors decided to close down one of the libraries and revamp the business model for the remaining two.
 The new business model primarily focuses on digital content through the following organizational objectives: